GenericMappingTools/gmt/doc/rst/source/tutorial/session-1.rst

    under OS X (which first converts your PostScript to PDF).
 In this text we will use gv; please substitute the relevant PostScript previewer on your system.
-Very often it is more productive to convert these PS files to PDF using the :doc:`psconvert` module.
+Very often it is more productive to convert these PS files to PDF using the :doc:`/psconvert` module.
 Turning the file map.ps to map.pdf is done with

    ::